tj/n/.github/CONTRIBUTING.md

-# Contributing to N
+# Contributing to n

+## Issues

-### If opening up an issue, please search current issue to see if that issue exists.
+Before opening up an issue, please search for previous reports.

+## Pull Requests

-### If you want to contribute to code and/or docs, please fork this repo
+If you want to contribute to code and/or docs, please fork this repo.

-### If you are contributing to docs and making a PR please include in the PR notes

-_i.e. * Bumped version number up in bin/n_

-### If your PR solves an issue, please provide issue number in your commit or in your PR notes
+If your PR solves an issue, please provide issue number in your commit or in your PR notes.

-_i.e.
-Bumped version number up in bin/n.
+_e.g.
+Avoid exception when version missing.
 Solves issue #435_

-### Versioning will be at the discretion of the contributors.
+Leave version number unchanged, that is decided when the release is being prepared.

+## Code of Conduct

-#### _Disclaimer: Hate speech of any kind is no tolerated_
+Hate speech of any kind is not tolerated.